 We will arrange for all monies received and needed to be transferred in line with your instructions before completing the transaction.

 Throughout the conveyancing process, you will be able to contact us by letter, telephone and email.
 We endeavour to respond to you within 48 hours of your request but please be aware that our conveyancers are busy and at peak times or if your queries are of a significant number this may not always be possible.

 Remortgaging A Property

 Remortgaging your property can be done for a variety of reasons and involves repaying your existing mortgage and replacing it with a new mortgage.
-We always advise obtaining independent financial advice before switching to a new mortgage agreement.
+As there is a lot to consider, such as the effect of personal loan on Remortgaging, we always advise obtaining independent financial advice before switching to a new mortgage agreement.

 While we don’t advise on financial products and mortgage deals, our property solicitors will do all the legal work that is needed in order to switch the mortgage over at Land Registry.